jonniebigodes/freecodecampdynamicwebapps/readme.md

   - /src/client/mockData/
     - This folder contains the implementation of some mock data for testing purposes.
   - /src/server/
-    - This folder contains the the bits that are the responsability of the server i.e db operations.
+    - This folder contains the the bits that are external to the application.
   - /dist/
     - This folder contains the release(aka build files).
   - /src/common/actions